juhisahay/web102_prework/README.md

 * [x] The unfunded games, only funded games, and all games buttons turn gray when hovered over.
 * [x] The mouse turns to pointer when the unfunded games, only funded games, and all games buttons are hovered over.
-* [x] users can type a game in the search bar and the Our Games section displays it if the website stores information on the game.
+* [x] Users can type a game in the search bar and the Our Games section displays it if the website stores information on the game.
 Otherwise, the Our Games Section appears blank.

 ## Video Walkthrough